dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 Client applications can run on any machine.

 Server applications play a vital role in modern networked applications.
-They are continuously running waiting for contact from Client applications.
+They are continuously running, waiting for contact from Client applications.

 Some texts use the analogy of two people communicating over the telephone network to represent client-server communications.
 However, the analogy falls short as there are some unique challenges when writing client and server  applications which we will explore in the lab.